kphed/infernet-node-typescript/README.md

 ## Getting Started

-Follow the instructions below to run the Infernet Node with a development-ready configuration: Ritual hello-world Docker container, and a Foundry Anvil-based testnet with Infernet SDK contracts deployed.
+Follow the instructions below to run the Infernet Node with a development-ready configuration.

 ### Prerequisites